stu-bell/generator-stui5/README.md

 These instructions assume you've installed yo via npm and are running it from the command line.

 ## Prompts
-For prompts which offer a list (eg 'Single-Page', 'Master-Detail'), if the arrow keys do not work to change selection, type the name displayed in the list.
+For prompts which offer a list (eg 'Single-Page', 'Master-Detail'), move the cursor onto the line with the selection and press enter.

 ## Commands